-By the end of 2021, the Omanisation level in both the Company and its Operator was 78%.
-This is higher than last year's aggregate of 74%.
-The Company with its Operator has long-term plans to further improve the Omanisation level.
+By the end of 2022, the Omanization level in both the Company and its Operator is 82%.
+The Company with its Operator has long-term plans to further improve Omanization level.

 Future Outlook

 The Company will continue its efforts to provide reliable supply of water which meets the required quality of potable water whilst at the same time ensuring full compliance in HSE standards.